vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 ##### Running on Bluetooth:

+Using the `myCobot BLE` server:
 1. Flash the myCobot bluetooth server, `myCobot BLE`, to your cobot's BASIC using myStudio.
 2. On your bluetooth-enabled controller (your computer, mobile device, etc.), activate bluetooth and pair the device to the cobot.
     * Your cobot will broadcast itself as `MyCobot`.

+Using `miniRobot v2.0`:
+1. On the "Transponder" screen, select "Bluetooth".
+2. The cobot is now broadcasting itself on Bluetooth.
+    * The cobot will broadcast itself as `mycobot280-m5`.
+3. On your controller device, activate bluetooth and request to pair with the cobot.
+4. Verify that the bluetooth code displayed on your controller device is the same as the one displayed on the cobot's LCD.
+    * Once you have confirmed that they are the same, select the `pair` or `confirm` option on both devices.

 [myCobot Phone Controller App](https://github.com/elephantrobotics/myCobot/tree/main/Software/phone%20controller)
 * Unfortunately, this controller is only a preview.
 All assets on the app work, however the app itself is unable to connect to the cobot via bluetooth - including when the phone itself is successfully connected.
 * Excellent app design.
 If we could get this working, that'd be neat.

+No more information was available on how to send instructions via Bluetooth.

 ## Rotational Movement